Modified Wave Operators for the Wave-Klein-Gordon System: Introduction

+The nonlinear terms can be further divided into three categories: quadratic terms (two components are both $g^{wa}$ or $g^{kg}$), linear terms (one component is $g^{wa}$ or $g^{kg}$ and the other one is $u^{RS}$ or $v^{RS}$), and forcing terms (two components are both $u^{RS}$ or $v^{RS}$).
+In particular, the most difficult estimate lies in the forcing terms, and we have to delicately utilize the cancellation with the resonant system.

+Compared with Ionescu-Pausader \cite{Ionescu.Pausader2019}, where they allow the solutions to grow mildly in energy norms as $t\rt\infty$ (i.e. nonlinear estimate is like $\br{t}^{-1+\delta}$), our case is more challenging, in the sense that we must prove $(g^{wa},g^{kg})$ decays as $t\rt\infty$ (i.e. nonlinear estimate is like $\br{t}^{-1-\delta}$).
+The faster decay rate is extremely crucial for our proof.
+This is particularly difficult for the forcing terms since the resonant system at most decays at $\br{t}^{-1}$, so we must delicately analyze the difference between the forcing terms and the resonant part $-\square u^{RS}$ and $-(\square+1) v^{RS}$ in \eqref{Sys:W-KG-2'}, and eliminate the low-frequency contributions.

-In particular, for the wave operators, we focus on controlling the perturbation globally using a combination of tools from Fourier and harmonic analysis (Fourier transform, dyadic decomposition), oscillatory integrals (non-stationary/stationary phase analysis), bilinear estimates (pseudo-products operators with singular multipliers), ODE and geometric methods (normal forms, vector fields), and delicately designed function spaces and decay-rate.
-We carefully analyze the nonlinear term in the frequency space and bound the resonant and non-resonant interactions in an intricate manner.
+To summarize, the key to our proof is the energy estimate and analysis of the three types of nonlinear terms.
+The most difficult terms are forcing terms related to the resonant system.
+In particular, we focus on controlling the perturbation globally using a combination of tools from Fourier and harmonic analysis (Fourier transform, dyadic decomposition), oscillatory integrals (non-stationary/stationary phase analysis), bilinear estimates (pseudo-products operators with singular multipliers), ODE and geometric methods (normal forms, vector fields), and delicately designed function spaces and decay rate.